Icohedron/SleepVote/README.md

 ## Permissions
 ```
-# Gives permissions to everything in the plugin
+# Gives permissions to everything in the plugin.
+Recommended for admins only
 sleepvote

-# Gives permission to execute the commands.
-Recommended for all users
+# Gives permission to execute all commands.
+Recommended for admins only
 sleepvote.command

 # Gives permission to execute the 'hide' command.
 Recommended for admins only